DrSh4dow/upwork-wlroots-bridge/README.md

 ### :pencil2: Usage

 You can use `upwork-wlroots-bridge` with no options at all and launch it as is.
-In this mode, you will receive no feedback.
+In this mode, you will receive no feedback, but that's it.
+You can now use Upwork desktop client as normal once you have launched the server.
 ```
 upwork-wlroots-bridge
 ```